BigFish030324/ConcurrentProgramming_Assignment/README.md

    - 3 autonomous loaders (AGVs) transfer containers to 2 outbound loading bays.
    - Trucks take up to 18 containers and leave for delivery hubs.
    - If both bays are occupied, incoming trucks must wait.

+---
+## Additional Requirements
+1. Defective Orders
+   - Orders may be rejected at any stage (e.g., out-of-stock items, packing errors, mislabelling).
+   - Defective orders are removed by a reject handler and logged.
+2. Autonomous Loaders
+   - Trucks can only be loaded when a loader and bay are free.
+3. Concurrent Activities
+   - Loaders and outbound trucks operate concurrently.
+   - Simulate congestion: e.g., 1 truck is waiting while both loading bays are in use.